skyzyx/resume/resumes/ryanparman-general-cv.md

 #### Senior Technical Program Manager, Databases (March 2025—Present)

-* Managed budgets for the Databases organization, ensuring millions of dollars per month were kept "in the green" by diving deeply into erroneous spending.
+* Managed budgets for the Databases organization, ensuring millions of dollars per month were kept "in the green" by diving deeply into erroneous spending (budgeting, business accounting).
-* Led internal migration projects, tracking progress and metrics, reducing infrastructure team workload by focusing on automation solutions.
+* Led internal migration projects, tracking progress and metrics, reducing infrastructure team workload by focusing on automation solutions (project management).
-* Streamlined internal-user facing documentation by migrating from multiple systems into a singular system, performing technical editing and leveraging a [Diátaxis](https://diataxis.fr)-like approach.
+* Streamlined internal-user facing documentation by migrating from multiple systems into a singular system, performing technical editing and leveraging a [Diátaxis](https://diataxis.fr)-like approach (project management, technical writing).

 ### [McGraw Hill] — Remote (since COVID), previously Seattle, WA